If you’ve got One Day in Helsinki, Here is Your Perfect Itinerary!

 Exploring Finland?
 Awesome – great choice!
 The country is a nature lover’s paradise, a northern lights “hot spot”, and the capital, Helsinki, is full of life! if you’ve got 2 days in Helsinki – then you’re going to need to find more to do!
 This guide is just for a one-day tripper!

 There are lots of common questions about the Finnish capital like “is Helsinki walkable?”
 The answer is yes!
-Eric actually visited back in 2017 but only for a very quick day trip from Tallinn by ferry to Helsinki.
-Some of you might want to do a day trip to Tallinn, Estonia – but that’s for another post we plan on writing soon because it’s so popular!
+Eric actually visited back in 2017 but only for a very quick day trip from Tallinn to Helsinki by ferry.
+Some of you might want to explore Tallinn, Estonia and travel beyond to Latvia and Lithuania.
+We cover these awesome countries in our general Baltic travel itinerary and we’ll cover each of these cities in their own posts very soon!

 For this post, we asked our friend Nick to give us the details about what a local would do on one day in Helsinki.
 Nick is a Scandinavian-based visual producer who was kind enough to share his experiences after living in Helsinki for a year!
 His knowledge, mixed with Eric’s experiences, brings you this useful post – regardless of the season you visit.
 Remember, one day in Helsinki in the winter is going to look very different than what do to in Helsinki in the summer.